Joalor64GH/Rhythmo-SC/docs/04 - adding-a-mod.md

-# How to make a Mod
+# How to Add a Mod
 This tutorial simply shows you how you can add your own mod.

 ## Creating the Folder